-Step 16: Let’s get to know HEAT better
+Step 16: Get to know HEAT better

 Start